 - putting other people’s needs and feelings first

 - not knowing ourselves

-- not feeling as we have rights or authority
+- not feeling that we have rights or authority

-- thinking that setting boundaries will upset or disappoint the other person and ruin our relationship
+- thinking that setting boundaries will upset or disappoint the other person and ruin our relationships

-- lacking the skillset because we haven’t learned how to set up boundaries
+- lacking the skillset because we haven’t learned how to set boundaries

-It’s not your job to save or fix people.
+It’s not our job to save or fix people.
 To do it all.
 To please everyone.

-It’s your job to be authentic.
+It’s our job to be authentic.
 To take it one step at a time.
-To communicate your boundaries and speak your truth.
+To communicate our boundaries and speak our truth.

-By allowing others to violate our boundaries, we go against ourselves.
-The main consequence of that is low self-esteem, lack of self trust and resentment towards self and others.
+By allowing people to overstep our boundaries, we go against ourselves.
+The main consequence of disrespecting boundaries is low self-esteem and resentment towards self and others.